 South Carolina’s legislature had been torn over this issue for several years.
-In my mind, we were long overdue for a statewide ban on texting and driving, as the number of casualties caused by distracted drivers grew each day.
+In my mind, we were long overdue for a statewide ban on texting and driving, as the number of auto accidents and casualties caused by distracted drivers grew each day.

 Teenagers, their passengers, and their families may have the most to gain from the ban on texting.
 In recent years, the number of teenage deaths caused by texting and driving accidents exceeded those involving DUI.
 It took the world a long time to come around to the idea of banning drinking and driving.
 It was past time to do the same to texting.

 South Carolina’s lawmakers showed the gumption and common sense needed to outlaw texting while driving.
-In coming years, I hope they strengthen these laws, as I want the freedom to be on the roadways without the threat of legally permitted dangers to my safety.
-And while we cannot completely erase the dangers of distracted driving anymore than we can drunk driving, we can punish this dangerous behavior.
+In the coming years, our personal injury attorney hopes they strengthen these laws, as he wants the freedom to be on the roadways without the threat of legally permitted dangers to safety.
+And while we cannot completely erase the dangers of distracted driving any more than we can drunk driving, we can punish this dangerous behavior.